LiF-x/lifxmod.com/mods/lifx-knools-weapons.md

 11. Stop the server and copy files on the server from /LiFx/dbexport to your servers /data folder

-12. Download &nbsp;objects\_types.xml, recipe.xml, skill\_types.xml and recipe\_requirement.xml from the servers generated xml files (in the LiFx Folder) to your extracted "yolauncher/modpack/data" folder.
+12. Download &nbsp;recipe.xml and recipe\_requirement.xml from the servers generated xml files (in the LiFx Folder) to your extracted "yolauncher/modpack/data" folder.

 13. Download cm\_objects.xml and skill\_types from the servers data folder to your extracted "yolauncher/modpack/data" folder.

 14. Ensure you have 7zip installed on your computer [Download here](https://7zip.dev/en/download/)

-15. Ensure all you need is in the pack and insert files into the yo launcher folder that you need for your server, ensuring you do not overwrite the mod files without checking your are moving a more up to date version with the correct information.<br><br>
+15. Ensure all you need is in the pack and insert files into the yo launcher folder that you need for your server, ensuring you do not overwrite the mod files without checking your are moving a more up to date version with the correct information.<br>

 ### Ensure these files as already mentioned are on your server&nbsp;